Monmouth Science Initiative

 Most people will have heard of Charles Darwin, the author of “The Origin of Species”.
 However, his co-author Alfred Russel Wallace is less familiar to the general public, yet many in the scientific community believe that these two scientists were at least equals and some would even consider Wallace to be superior to Darwin in his ideas.

 Wallace was born close to Usk and the centenary of his death is being celebrated by a series of events in the local region.
-On Thursday 3rd October, approximately 450 A Level students and some talented GCSE pupils gathered in the Blake Theatre, Monmouth School for Boys to watch a drama presentation entitled “You should ask Wallace” and to hear the eminent geneticist Professor Steve Jones discuss the evolution of man and ask the question “Is man just another animal?”.
+On Thursday 3rd October, approximately 450 A level students and some talented GCSE pupils gathered in the Blake Theatre to watch a drama presentation entitled “You should ask Wallace” and to hear the eminent geneticist Professor Steve Jones discuss the evolution of man and ask the question “Is man just another animal?”.

 Pupils attended from nine different schools, some coming from as far as Devon and they enjoyed a high quality performance by Ioan Hefin of Theatr na nÓg in the role of Wallace.
 He gave a dramatic presentation of the events in Wallace’s life and we came to understand why, when Darwin was asked a question about evolution, he would frequently reply “you should ask Wallace”.